Queenstown, Central Otago and the Southern Lakes, New Zealand

 TSS Earnslaw & Walter Peak with Gourmet BBQ Lunch (Shared)

-Discover Queenstown’s pioneering history as you travel across Lake Wakatipu aboard the 103-year old steamship TSS Earnslaw to Walter Peak High Country Farm for a gourmet barbecue dinner.
+Discover Queenstown’s pioneering history as you travel across Lake Wakatipu aboard the 103-year old steamship TSS Earnslaw to Walter Peak High Country Farm for a gourmet barbecue lunch.

 Location & directions